NOTACAL logo

 Introduction

-Weight gain during pregnancy is one of the most important indicators of maternal and fetal health.
+Weight gain during pregnancy is one of the most significant and closely monitored indicators of maternal and fetal health.
 Gaining the right amount of weight supports the baby's growth and development while helping the mother maintain her own health throughout pregnancy and beyond.
-Both insufficient and excessive weight gain during pregnancy are associated with increased risks for complications.
+Both insufficient and excessive weight gain during pregnancy are associated with increased risks for complications that can affect both mother and child in the short and long term.
+Research consistently shows that women who gain weight within the recommended ranges have better pregnancy outcomes, including lower rates of preterm delivery, healthier birth weights, and fewer complications during labor and delivery.

-The Institute of Medicine (IOM), now known as the National Academy of Medicine, published comprehensive guidelines for gestational weight gain in 2009, which were reaffirmed by the American College of Obstetricians and Gynecologists (ACOG).
-These guidelines provide specific weight gain ranges based on a woman's pre-pregnancy Body Mass Index (BMI), recognizing that the optimal amount of weight gain varies significantly depending on the mother's starting weight.
+The Institute of Medicine (IOM), now known as the National Academy of Medicine, published comprehensive guidelines for gestational weight gain in 2009, which were reaffirmed by the American College of Obstetricians and Gynecologists (ACOG). [iom-2009] [acog-2020-nutrition] These guidelines provide specific weight gain ranges based on a woman's pre-pregnancy Body Mass Index (BMI), recognizing that the optimal amount of weight gain varies significantly depending on the mother's starting weight.
+Women who begin pregnancy at a healthy weight generally need to gain more than women who begin pregnancy overweight or obese, because their bodies have fewer stored energy reserves to support fetal development.
+The guidelines are based on decades of observational data tracking pregnancy outcomes across diverse populations, making them the most widely accepted standard for prenatal weight management worldwide.

 How to Use

-Using the Pregnancy Weight Gain Calculator is simple and requires only a few inputs:
+Using the Pregnancy Weight Gain Calculator is simple and requires only a few inputs.
+The entire process takes just a minute and provides immediate, personalized recommendations based on the latest medical guidelines:

-4. Select Your Current Trimester: Choose whether you are in the first, second, or third trimester.
-The calculator will show how much weight you should have gained up to this point and how much remains.
+4. Select Your Current Trimester: Choose whether you are in the first (weeks 1-13), second (weeks 14-27), or third trimester (weeks 28-40).
+The calculator will show how much weight you should have gained up to this point and how much remains for the rest of your pregnancy.
+If you are not yet pregnant or are in the very early weeks, selecting the first trimester will show you the full recommended trajectory for your entire pregnancy.

 A woman who is 30 years old, 165 cm tall (5'5"), and weighed 68 kg (150 lbs) before pregnancy: